mcroni/KivyLiteEmulator/README.md

 ## About The Project

 Kivy is an awesome framework for creating GUI apps.
 However it lacks one of the most sought after features of a GUI framework which is an autoreloader.
-We are currently working on a kivystudio but i feel i dont need another editor to write my codes in, i just need something to display my UI in realtime.
+We are currently working on a kivystudio.
+Before releasing a stable version,  i just need something to help me display my UI in realtime.

 This currently works with some of the apps i have created, it seems it is scared of bigger projects,:smile: lol,